 The National Strategy for the Next Generations (NSxNG) programme is a joint initiative of SOIF and our coalition of partners (listed below).
 The programme explores how nations can develop national strategies that are fit for the next generations.

-Our initial focus is on the UK – at this critical juncture in its history, and with the Integrated Review of Security, Defence, Development and Foreign Policy underway.
-Through our 2020 pilot and 2021-2 full programme, we are working to develop and test a new way of making national strategy for the UK.
-One that is more participative, future-focused and historically informed; giving the UK’s citizens, and next generations in particular, a central role in shaping our country’s future place in the world.
+Our initial focus is on the UK.
+Following the latest Integrated Review of Security, Defence, Development and Foreign Policy, and in the context of both post-Brexit reorientation and the post-COVID 19 recovery, the UK Government needs to look again at how to ‘do’ national strategy.
+Through our 2020 pilot and 2021-2 full programme, we are working to develop and test a new approach that is more participative, future-focused and historically informed; giving the UK’s citizens, and next generations in particular, a central role in shaping our country’s future place in the world.

 NSxNG Full Report

 A full report on the pilot stage of our ongoing NSxNG programme.

 We need a new approach to designing a long-term, outward-facing national strategy for the UK.
 An approach to our country’s future role in the world that actively designs in the needs, wellbeing and interests of future generations.
 We believe that governments have a responsibility to develop national strategies and national narratives in a way that:

 - Is participative, and supports citizens to have a voice in national futures

 - Builds a more meaningful, united and plausible national narrative